DruhanShah/S23-notes/README.md

 Each course notes will be in a single file labeled `<course>_notes.pdf`

 ### Todo
-- iHS notes need to be written for the Sociology section
-- DASS notes are not written at all due to the course content
+- iHS notes have major incomplete sections in Economics and Sociology.
+History is not written at all
-- MDL notes have one class' worth notes to be written
-- CSO notes have two classes' worth notes to be written
-- iNLP notes have a few formulae and subsections to be completed
+- CSO and iNLP notes are no longer being written live and will be not updated as regularly
+- MDL notes have been discontinued for now